AlexxIT/go2rtc/README.md

 ### Module: ngrok

-With [ngrok](https://ngrok.com/) integration, you can get external access to your streams in situations where you have Internet with a private IP address ([read more](https://github.com/AlexxIT/go2rtc/blob/master/internal/ngrok/README.md)).
+With [ngrok](https://ngrok.com/) integration, you can get external access to your streams in situations when you have Internet with a private IP address ([read more](https://github.com/AlexxIT/go2rtc/blob/master/internal/ngrok/README.md)).

 ### Module: Hass